meumobi/meumobi.github.io/_posts/2019-09-06-firebase-user-auth-login.md

 ## Hands On
 On this sample we will create and ionic-angular project who implements this flow.
-We will use AngularFire to integrate to firebase.

 ### 1. Create Project
 Create Project